• Skip to main content

 • Spending lots of money than planned

-• Visiting businesses that often cause impulse purchases
+• Visiting businesses that often cause impulse purchase

 • Feelings of quick satisfaction following unplanned purchases

-• Frequently returning unplanned buying due to regret
+• Frequently returning spontaneous buying due to regret

 The tension between the immediate benefit and the potentially harmful effects of the purchase, which results from impulsive buying, leads to an emotional loss of control and may set off obsessive buying behaviors that can progress to chronic and pathological levels.